Calculate the heat loads.

 Example

-Water Your Product Baked Bread
+The Water of Your Product Bread.

 • Specific Heat above freezing: 1.0 .74